opendilab/GoBigger/README.md

 We pay more attention to the following points:

-* Complex multi-agent game design
-* Complex observation spaces built on simple rules and simple actions
+* A scalable environment that enables the simulation of various teams and agents in each team.
+* Rich action space and partially observable observation space.
-* More detailed configuration
+* More detailed configuration for different kinds of mini-games.
-* Custom opening with support for go-explore

 ## Outline